 Although we have focused on binary metadata, the issue of attaining the extremal values $\{-1,1\}$ of assortativity is still present for any categorical-valued metadata~\cite{cohen1960coefficient}.
-Taken altogether we can conclude that these constraints present questions about the interpretability of network assortativity, especially when comparing across networks~\cite{traud2012social, jadidi2017gender, ugander2011anatomy, jacobs2015assembling}.
-As a potential solution, we might consider normalising assortativity according to the bounds of the space most relevant to our given problem.
-For instance, if we consider the degree and metadata value of a node to be fixed, then an appropriate normalisation might be:
+Taken altogether we can conclude that these constraints present questions about the interpretability of network assortativity, especially when comparing across networks~\cite{traud2012social, jadidi2017gender, ugander2011anatomy, jacobs2015assembling}, as also noted in the case of degree assortativity~\cite{dorogovtsev2010zero}.
+As a potential solution, we might consider normalizing assortativity according to the bounds of the space most relevant to our given problem.
+For instance, if we consider the degree and metadata value of a node to be fixed, then an appropriate normalization might be:

-Such a normalisation has previously been suggested for related measures such as the $\phi$ coefficient and Cohen's~$\kappa$~\cite{Cureton1959,cohen1960coefficient}.
+Such a normalization has previously been suggested for related measures such as the $\phi$ coefficient and Cohen's~$\kappa$~\cite{Cureton1959,cohen1960coefficient}.
 It also follows the rationale that assortativity is a normalised version of modularity $Q$ (i.e., $r = Q/Q_{\max}$~\cite{newman2010networks} where $Q_{\max} = 1 - \sum_i a_{i}^2$).
 Alternatively we may consider comparing the observed assortativity with the distribution of assortativity values in the relevant ensemble, e.g., using assortativity as a test statistic in a one-sided hypothesis test to assess statistical significance~\cite{bianconi2009assessing,peel2017ground}.
+Additional investigations could expand the research outlined in Appendix~\ref{BSF} on the interplay between asymptotic properties of the degree distribution and the attainable range of assortativity in the case of categorical~\cite{cinelli2017structural} and scalar~\cite{yang2017lower} features.
 However, we leave the exploration of these ideas for future work.

 Another avenue for future work would be to consider how a given ensemble constrains other network measures such as Freeman's segregation~\cite{freeman1978segregation}, which is limited by the edge count $m_{10}$ (see note in Appendix~\ref{segregation}), and the clustering coefficient, which is closely related to assortativity of scalar features such as degree~\cite{estrada2011combinatorial}.